KarlsruheMIS/KaMIS/README.md

 http://algo2.iti.kit.edu/kamis/

 ## Installation ##
-Compile the source by running *compile.sh*.
+Compile the source by running *compile_withcmake.sh*.
 The binaries can then be found in the folder *deploy*.
-To compile the programs you need to have Argtable, g++, OpenMP and scons installed.
+To compile the programs you need to have Argtable, g++, OpenMP and cmake installed.

 To convert a graph from DIMACS to METIS format or sort its edges you can use the python scripts in the *misc* folder.